mapmeld/ml/100-days-of-ml.md

 ### 30 September
 Watched "GANs for Good" seminar
+Submitted 2-minute talk on WEAT-ES to TWIML lightning round Exploring Flax/Linen after it was recommended by dev on Twitter

 ### 29 September
 Retried Flax parsing dataset... will likely scrap my code, use workig Imagenet example, and adapt from there